What will you see in Japan?

 And most castles have moats not to let the enemy get close.

-The lord of the castle lived in a palace in the castle site and managed the governmental affairs there.
+The lord of the castle lived not in the castle tower but in a palace in the castle site.

 The samurai retainers of the lord were lived near the castle.